 View current list of classes by Brooke Gibbons and RSVP: Meetup.com/hellourbanist

-Brooke is a mixed-media artist and educator at the Charlotte Art League and the founder of Hello Urbanist, a creative development agency.
+Brooke is a mixed-media artist and educator at the Charlotte Art League.
 In her studio classrom at the Charlotte Art League, Brooke has brought her love of creativity and community, along with her large collection of vintage magazines to form a group of art journaling junkies.
 Her workshops strive to honor everyone’s personal creativity, style, and skill, build community connections, and develop a practice of creating every day.